SA Rheumatic Heart Disease Program Notification Form

 PDF 849 KB

-Rheumatic heart disease develops after repeated bouts of acute rheumatic fever (ARF).
+Rheumatic heart disease develops after repeated episodes of acute rheumatic fever (ARF).
 ARF is an illness caused by a reaction to a bacterial infection with Group A Streptococcus, and mainly occurs during childhood and adolescence.
-RHD is very common in Aboriginal and Torres Strait Islander communities.
+In South Australia, ARF and RHD occur mostly among young Aboriginal and Torres Strait Islander people.

-Prevention of RHD involves regular injections of long acting penicillin, every three to four weeks.
-This is known as secondary prophylaxis.
+People diagnosed with ARF or RHD require long term regular injections of long acting penicillin, every three to four weeks.
+This is known as secondary prophylaxis and prevents disease progression.

 Rheumatic fever and rheumatic heart disease are notifiable diseases in South Australia under the South Australian Public Health Act 2011.
-These diseases must be notified to the Communicable Disease Control Branch within three days of suspecting or confirming a diagnosis on 1300 232 272 during business hours or using the standard notifiable conditions reporting form (PDF 77KB).
+These diseases must be notified to the Communicable Disease Control Branch within three days of suspecting or confirming a diagnosis on 1300 232 272 during business hours or using the notification form (PDF 831KB).